Angling & Equipment Rules

 - Outriggers, downriggers, spreader bars and kites are permitted to be used, provided that the actual fishing line is attached to a snap or other release device, either directly or with some other material.
 The leader or double line may not be connected to the release mechanism either directly or with the use of a connecting device.
 Spreader bars are also acceptable when used strictly as a teaser.

 - Daisy chains, birds, floats and similar devices may only be used if they do not unfairly hamper or inhibit the normal swimming or fighting ability of the fish, thereby giving the team an unfair advantage in fighting, releasing or boating the fish.
-Acceptability of this equipment will be determined by the Rules Committee on an individual, as needed basis.
+Acceptability of this equipment will be determined by the tournament organizers on an individual, as needed basis.

 - A safety line may be attached to the rod provided it does not in any way assist the angler in fighting the fish.